What is a Second Mortgage and How Does it Work?

 - Risk.
 Whether your second mortgage is large or small, it uses your home as collateral, meaning your home is at risk if you find that you cannot make payments as scheduled.

 - Fees.
 The mortgage may have some loan origination fees.
 Include these when you assess whether the loan is a good idea vs. other sources of money.
 Spread the fees across the amount of money you will borrow to determine the equivalent interest rate they represent.
 However, some lenders, like Discover Home Loans, do not have application fees, origination fees, appraisal fees, or cash due at closing.

 - Monthly payments.
 Although this is a fairly obvious feature of the loan, it’s important to factor the new amounts for the additional mortgage into your monthly budget to be sure you will have the regular income to pay them.
 A rule of thumb recommendation is that your total monthly home payment should be less than one-third of your total monthly income before taxes.

 - Trading short–term for long-term.
 If you consolidate debt to get the lower interest rate of a second mortgage, you may end up actually paying more interest if short-term debt at a high rate is included in that consolidation.
 Be sure to consolidate the right types of debt.

-- A second mortgage or home equity loan is a fixed-amount, fixed-term loan at a fixed or adjustable rate.
+- A home equity loan or a second mortgage is a fixed-amount, fixed-term loan at a fixed or adjustable rate.
 After your loan is approved you get a lump sum payout and then begin making monthly payments of interest and principal.

 - A home equity line of credit (or HELOC) is an open-ended loan that allows you to borrow money when you need it, possibly multiple times, up to your approved credit limit.
 Once you start making withdrawals, you start making monthly payments toward interest and principal.